 Target Optical offers free standard shipping on all glasses and contact lenses.
-If you choose this option, here’s how long you can expect to wait before receiving your order:
+If you choose this option, here’s how long you can expect to wait, once your prescription has been verified, before receiving your order:

 For more information on the shipping process and options, visit the company’s FAQ page.

-For single vision frames and lenses, you can expect to pay as little as $125-$200.
+For single-vision frames and lenses, you can expect to pay as little as $39-$397.
 But I compared prices, and I was able to beat that price at other online retailers.
 It’s up to you to decide if the convenience is worth the difference in price.